SizeDrip/Past-Projects/2D-Sensor-Fusion-main/README.md

 ## Reproducing the Project

-This directory is preserved as a coursework snapshot, not a turn-key package.
-The source currently contains machine-specific dataset paths and expects KITTI-format image, point-cloud, GPS, and calibration data.
-To run it on another machine, update the input paths and ensure compatible versions of CUDA, OpenCV with CUDA support, and CMake are installed.
+To run this on another machine, update the relevant input paths and ensure compatible versions of CUDA, OpenCV with CUDA support, and CMake are installed.

 ## Known Limitations